FAQ

 What is your rate?

 I charge $180/hr.
-You can always ask me for an estimate of time prior to booking, I’m happy to discuss.
-This discussion is not the guaranteed final price, which could be a bit more or less.
+You can always ask me for an estimate when I reach out to book your appointment; I’m happy to discuss.
+This discussion is not the guaranteed final price, which could be more or less.
 My minimum is also $180.

 How do you accept payment?

-I use PayPal Business which allows me to create a digital invoice that can be paid with: Venmo, PayPal (and PayPal Pay in 4), credit/debit card, ApplePay, and Afterpay.
+My preferred payment is Zelle or cash, as neither incur a transaction fee.
+I also use PayPal Business, which allows me to create a digital invoice that can be paid with: Venmo, PayPal (and PayPal Pay in 4), credit/debit card, ApplePay, and Afterpay.
 I do not have control over split payment options like Afterpay; PayPal determines your approval status.
 There is a 3% card fee for these payments.
-I also accept cash and Zelle, both are free of fees.

 Can I see my design before the appointment?

-No, but I show designs on the day of the session and we have plenty of time to make adjustments, if needed.
+No, but I show designs on the day of the session and we have time to make adjustments, if needed.
 I’m very flexible and will never pressure you into a design that you are not happy with.
+If you really need to see the design before booking, I might not be the best fit for you as an artist.

 Why won’t you show me early?